PAVIR Support of Travel

 IV.
 PROCEDURES: Reimbursement for travel is processed as follows:

-IRS regulations require that travelers adequately account for expenses within 60 days after the expenses were paid or incurred.
+IRS regulations require that travelers adequately account for expenses within a reasonable period of time after the expenses were paid or incurred.
+PAVIR's policy defines 60 days from the incurrence of the expense as a reasonable time period for submitting expense reimbursement.
 Claims submitted more than 60 days after travel is completed must include a completed Justification for Late Submission form and may be denied.
+Travel reimbursement requests submitted more than one year from the date of incurrence will be denied.
 If PAVIR accepts the traveler's justification for late submission and does not deny reimbursement, PAVIR must report the reimbursement as taxable income to the traveler.
 Therefore, it is critical that requests for travel reimbursement are submitted as expeditiously as possible.

 Submit the completed Travel Reimbursement Request with: